Magical Drop III: Reception

 In Japan, Game Machine listed Magical Drop III on their April 1, 1997 issue as being the third most-popular arcade game for the previous two weeks.
 The game garnered favorable reception from critics.
 Readers of the Japanese Sega Saturn Magazine voted to give the game a 9.0414 out of 10 score, ranking among Sega Saturn games at the number 68 spot in a 2000 public poll.
 According to Famitsu, the Saturn and PlayStation versions sold over 10,392 and 8,286 copies in their first week on the Japanese market respectively.

 GamePro's Johnny Ballgame and Major Mike stated "it's just as addictive as Magical Drop II".
 Saturn Fan's five critics found the game highly addictive, regarding it as the most strategic entry in the series.
 Player One's Christophe Delpierre and François Daniel commented that "Magical Drop 3 offers a great alternative for Puzzle Bobble fans."
 AllGame's Kyle Knight labelled it as one of the best puzzle games on Neo Geo, praising the upgraded audiovisual presentation, new characters, addictive gameplay, and responsive controls.

-Reviewing the Game Boy Color version, Germam publication Fun Color noted its overall simplicity and wrote that "Magical Drop is a cool alternative to the usual Tetris stuff."
+Reviewing the Game Boy Color version, German publication Fun Color noted its overall simplicity and wrote that "Magical Drop is a cool alternative to the usual Tetris stuff."
 Jeuxvideo.com's Lucas also reviewed the GBC version, commending the colorful visuals, endearing characters, controls, and music. big.N's Florian Seidel reviewed the GBC port as well, commending the game's idea and Game Boy Printer support, but criticized the lack of additional modes.
 Video Games' Christian Daxer reviewed the Wonderful re-release on PlayStation, recommending Magical Drop III over Magical Drop Plus 1!, citing its story and two-player versus modes.